topheman/webpack-babel-starter/README.md

 I also have ported it on [topheman/angular2-sandbox](https://github.com/topheman/angular2-sandbox) to be used the same way in an Angular2 / TypeScript project *(using v1)*.

+This project is now at the v3.
+You should use the latest one - however, here is a light changelog to help you pick a previous one if you have some constaints:

+### v3

+* Dropped yarn.lock for npm@5 (you remain free to choose whatever package manager you want, the project is compatible with both yarn and npm).

 ### v2

-This is the second version of this project, it now relies on [webpack2](https://webpack.js.org/).
+Still available on this [branch](https://github.com/topheman/webpack-babel-starter/tree/v2).

+Migrated to [webpack2](https://webpack.js.org/).
 The workflow and the npm tasks remain exactly the same.

 If you were using the v1 with webpack1, the webpack team has [a migrating path](https://webpack.js.org/guides/migrating/).
 You can also see the steps I followed to migrate this stack from v1 to v2: